Level 1 Coaching Course – EIHA Level 1 Certificate in Coaching Ice Hockey

 – be competent skaters

-– complete two Sports Coach UK e-learning modules: Discover Coaching and Inspiring Positive Behaviour in Sport
+– complete the Sports Coach UK e-learning module: Inspiring Positive Behaviour in Sport

 – be able to communicate effectively in English (this includes listening, speaking, reading, writing and comprehension)